MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+**2025-02-14 - Level 5** - Finished disassembling the Church.IFF file containing the music && SFX for Level 5 and added it to the test build.
+Next job,back to fixing bugs in Level 2 & 4 (Batmobile & Batwing).

 **2025-02-11 - Levels 2 & 4** - Finished disassembling the Music.IFF file containing the music & SFX for Levels 2 & 4.
 Included a test program to allow playback of the sounds.
 You can also cycle through the sounds using the left mouse button.